nihaal419/HackUTD-RippleEffect/README.md

 - TODO: What can a solution look like?

 ## Workshop: Introduction to Mobile Development
-### Check out our workshop at 3:30 PM in ECSW 1.315
+**Check out our workshop at 3:30 PM in ECSW 1.315** Join EOG for an iOS development workshop at HackUTD where we'll explore the fundamentals of Swift and SwiftUI!
+Whether you're a beginner or looking to refine your skills, you'll learn how to kickstart a new project, navigate the development environment, and create engaging user interfaces.
+Get ready to unleash your creativity and start building your own iOS apps!